artnm/PythonShellCalc/README.md

 tangent <br />
 cotangent <br />
 secant <br />
-cosecant
+cosecant <br />
+is infinity <br />
+is not-a-number

-This program supports Archimedes' constant (3.141592…) as "pi", to available precision. <br />
+This program supports pi as "pi", to available precision. <br />
-This program supports Euler's constant (2.718281…) as "e", to available precision. <br />
+This program supports e as "e", to available precision. <br />
-This program supports tau, which is equivalent to 2(pi) and (6.283185…) as "tau", to available precision.
+This program supports tau as "tau", to available precision.

-Huge thanks to the homeboy caffeineMeme for helping me out with a couple things here and there, his support is very much appreciated.
+Huge thanks to the homeboy CaffeineMeme for helping me out with a couple things here and there, his support is very much appreciated.